AN/SPG-62

 The SPG-62's role in Aegis fire control is to illuminate targets in the terminal interception phase.
-First, the ship's main search radars—either the AN/SPY-1 or the AN/SPY-6—detect and track the target.
+First, the ship's main search radar detects and tracks the target.
 The Mk 99 FCS then launches surface-to-air missile(s) to intercept.
-If the interceptor missile uses semi-active radar homing (SM-2 or ESSM Block 1), it will need an external radar to illuminate its target for terminal guidance, which is where the SPG-62 comes into play.
-The Mk 99 FCS points an SPG-62 toward the target, and it shoots a narrow radar beam that reflects off the target.
+If the interceptor missile uses semi-active radar homing, it will require an external radar to illuminate its target for terminal guidance, which is provided by the SPG-62.
+The Mk 99 FCS points an SPG-62 toward the target, and it outputs a narrow radar beam that reflects off the target.
 The interceptor missile's passive receiver homes in on these reflected emissions.

 It uses a very narrow beam of radiofrequency (RF) radiation.
 This accomplishes four things: